chrismattmann/MLwithTensorFlow2ed/README.md

 build those models you will also need data.
 I have created an easy [DropBox](http://dropbox.com/) folder for you to pull input data for use in training models from the book.
 Access the DropBox folder [here](https://www.dropbox.com/sh/abjqqcwuzx2mttd/AADIM01H44Y-tdAHXUHt5ZWFa?dl=0).

+Note that the Docker build described below automatically pulls down all the data for you and incorporates it into the Docker environment so that you don't have to download a thing.

 The pointers below let you know what data you need for what chapters, and where to put it.
 Unless otherwise not specified, the data should be placed into the `data` folder.
 Note that as you are running the notebooks